parasat00/toDoApp/README.md

 # toDoApp
 This is to-do app with Python and Django.
 Here I decided to test my newly acquired skills in Django framework.
-Here I created models, views, templates and forms.
+Here I created models, functional views, templates and forms.
 App has basic CRUD functionality.

 ## How to install